The Court of Appeal for Ontario will release its decision regarding Dr. Hassan Diab’s extradition on Thursday May 15, 2014.

-Amnesty International, the British Columbia Civil Liberties Association (BCCLA), and the Canadian Civil Liberties Association (CCLA) have filed interventions with the Court expressing their deep concerns about Hassan’s case!
+Hassan’s appeal to overturn his extradition was heard by the Court of Appeal for Ontario on November 4 and 5, 2013.
+Amnesty International, the British Columbia Civil Liberties Association (BCCLA), and the Canadian Civil Liberties Association (CCLA) filed interventions with the Court in support of Dr. Diab.

 Dr. Hassan Diab, Ottawa, Canada